kuadrat/data-slicer/README.md

 # Data slicer

-The `data-slicer` package offers fast 3D data visualization tools with plugin capabilites.
+The `data-slicer` package offers fast tools for inspection, visualization, slicing and analysis of 3(+) dimensional datasets at a general level.
+It also provides a framework and building blocks for users to easily create more specialized and customized tools for their individual use cases.

 ![](https://raw.githubusercontent.com/kuadrat/data_slicer/master/screenshots/pit_demo.gif)

-The package was developed to deal with the high data throughput of modern measurement instruments, where quick visualizations and preliminary analyses are necessary to guide the direction of a measurement session.
+`data-slicer` was originally developed to deal with the high data throughput of modern measurement instruments, where quick visualizations and preliminary analyses are necessary to guide the direction of a measurement session.
+However, the package is designed to be agnostic of the concrete use-case and all scientific, engineering, medical, artistic or other data driven disciplines where inspection and slicing of (hyper)cubes is required could potentially benefit from `data-slicer`.

 ## Documentation